 The Long Road to Salaryman

-Published about 1 month ago • 8 min read
+Published 4 months ago • 8 min read

 Going from English teacher in Japan to working as a web dev in Japan was a quite a trip.